h-n-y/my-portfolio/README.md

 ### Melody

-Melody is a straightforward responsive search app created with **Angular 6**.
+Melody is a straightforward responsive music search app created with **Angular 6**.
 All search results are requested from a 3rd-party API provided my [musixmatch](https://developer.musixmatch.com).

 ## iOS